cioace/M2DragoBot/README.md

 <b>How work?</b><br>

 This is a little "hack" because there are not many "functions" to help you in game very well, but again i say for every users on this forum, my projects are for developers not for "players".
-In the program are used few functions from python, but you can create your own "hack":
+In the program are used few functions from python, but you can create your own "hack": <br>
-F1 -> Show player or Hide player (not work for all servers) F2 -> Auto red potion bot
+F1 -> Show player or Hide player (not work for all servers) <br>
+F2 -> Auto red potion bot <br>
-F3 -> Auto blue potion bot
+F3 -> Auto blue potion bot <br>
-F4 -> Is a little "spam" chat message
+F4 -> Is a little "spam" chat message <br>
-F5 -> Give ID from target
+F5 -> Give ID from target <br>

 <b>How you can use it?</b><br>
 1. Move "M2DragoDumperLibrary.dll" in same folder with metin2 patcher